FrancescaK/MongoDB_Community_Kit/README.md

 * [Speaking about MongoDB](Speaking%20About%20MongoDB.md)
 * [Advocate for MongoDB at Your Company](At%20Your%20Company.md)

-###License
+###Licencia
-This package is released under the [Creative Commons licence CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/)
+Este paquete se distribuye bajo licencia [Creative Commons licence CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/)